Economic

 Performance

-The measurement method for this metric was revised in 2023/24 to measure the distance of contractor’s offices ‘as the crow flies’ rather than the distance by road.
-This approach better reflects the principle of the metric.
-The average score for all sites in delivery has now increased to 90% against a 80% 2025 target.
-The target was also met by six of the seven Strategic Sites included in the assessment.
+The average score for all sites in delivery has now increased to 93% against a 80% 2025 target.
+The target was met by all seven of the Strategic Sites included in the assessment.

 Graph showing the percentage of the total value of direct contracts placed with principal contractors whose offices are within 40 miles of the site